preclinical-imaging/pixi-plugin/docs/source/usage.rst

 The image below shows a partial view of the parameters that can be entered for each subject in the hotel.
 The fields for Subject ID are implemented as drop-down menus.
 Note: *If no items appear or you do not see the Subject ID for your subject, you will need to create that subject record and return to this page.*
+Fasting, anesthesia, and heating conditions can be entered manually or by selecting a pre-defined template from the drop-down menu
+(see the project settings for setting up these templates).

 .. image:: ./images/pixi_detailed_hotel_scan_record.png
  :align: center